openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

 Inference Engine plugin.
 The demo pipeline reads text file by lines and divides every line to parts by punctuation marks.
 The heuristic algorithm chooses punctuation near to the some threshold by sentence length.
 When inference is done, the application outputs the audio to the WAV file with 22050 Hz sample rate.

+## Preparing to run

+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* forward-tacotron-duration-prediction
+* forward-tacotron-regression
+* wavernn-rnn
+* wavernn-upsampler

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

 ## Running